People in my ear think I can do 13 things at once.

 Well, but for you to say those things is just to get an emotional response out of people.

-Well, I'm trying to communicate what I think about the guy, and I'm trying to communicate what I think other than how other people react to him.
+No, I'm trying to communicate what I think about the guy, and I'm trying to communicate what I think other than how other people react to him.

-Using emotion, as I mean it is President Obama telling people things that'll never happen, promising them that they will.
+Using emotion, as I mean it, is President Obama telling people things that'll never happen, promising them that they will.

 Emotion is used primarily in demagoguery and populism.